sguesdon/docker-artifact-registry-mirror-gke/README.md

 ## Installation

 Before proceeding with the installation, you must have deployed an Artifact Registry repository, have a cluster with Workload Identity enabled, and possess a GCP user with permissions to read from your repository.
+An (Opentofu example)[tests/tofu] is available in the tests folder without the GKE cluster deployment..

 ### Command line